 Ms. Kim became familiar with Montessori education in the fall of 2000 when her son attended preschool at Evergreen Academy in Woodinville.
 Her daughters later attended Montessori middle school at Arbor Montessori Schools.
 She says, “I love the Montessori philosophy for education because it allows the child to explore their natural inquisitive side, it holds them responsible for their own work, and encourages them to reach their fullest potential.”
 Ms. Kim loves the community, the family, the feeling of home, at IMS.

-Ms. Chelle was “sent to the office” at Issaquah Montessori nine years ago, after teaching in Montessori early childhood and lower elementary environments for more than twenty years.
-She loves preparing the environment for the teachers, interacting with children and parents, and only misses the classroom occasionally.
+In July 2022 Ms. Chelle moved to the role of assistant director after 13 years as director.
+She was “sent to the office” at Issaquah Montessori in 2009, after teaching in Montessori early childhood and lower elementary environments for more than 20 years.

 Over the years Ms. Chelle has learned to appreciate that in the Montessori environment the peaceful, purposeful child is allowed to be a curious, collaborative member of a classroom community, and then follow that path into the larger world.

 Ms. Chelle lives in Sammamish with her husband.
 She enjoys travelling, fiber arts, reading about travelling, baking and walking.